 Staff in the Office of Undergraduate Studies (including the coordinators of first-year residence education in the First-Year Residential Colleges), the University Career Center, Educational Services for Students, the Office of Multicultural Affairs, the University Counseling Service, and specialized programs such as Co-op (co-operative education), SOURCE (research and creative projects), the Center for International Affairs (study abroad, international student services), and the Center for Civic Engagement and Learning (community service) are available to support first year students and their advisors with publications, workshops, websites, experiential learning opportunities, and individual communications.

 Although some first year undergraduates enter with definite goals, they are not assigned to advisors in the majors until they have declared their major.
 Opportunities for exploration of majors and minors during the first and second semesters include a Choices Fair, departmental information sessions, and individual conversations with faculty and academic advisors.
 First year students who are ready to declare a major in their first year may do so beginning in November.

-Students engaging in further exploration of majors are expected to declare a major no later than the end of the second year (See Declaring a Major in the section on Academic Policies and Procedures).
+Students engaging in further exploration of majors are expected to declare a major no later than the end of the second year.
 When a student selects a specific major or minor, the academic representative assigns a faculty advisor.
 A choice or change of major or minor is not recorded for any student until the major or minor declaration form, bearing the signature of the student, the name of the advisor, and the signature of the academic representative of the major or minor, has been completed and submitted to the Office of Undergraduate Studies, 357 Sears Bldg.